 I say to you, personally, Yahweh, because I have a relationship with you and know your name, that you are my master (Adonai).
 There is no good I have beside you.

 So, when you read through the Old Testament, there are all these beautiful moments when I see how “God” and “LORD” and “Lord” interact with one another.

 Until I learned this, I never understood the reasoning for saying “the LORD my God.”
 I thought the phrase was repetitive, but it is not at all.
 It is saying, “Out of all of the gods out there, Yawheh, you are mine!”

 As I shared this with them, they seemed genuinely informed by these pieces of information.
 Concerning the absence of “j” in the alphabet, they seemed very confused.

 “How do you know this?
 Are you sure?”

 “Well, I have.
 I’m not great at it, but I studied it enough because I am a skeptical person.
 I have to dig in deep for me to buy into something.
 So, I know enough to know key elements about the Bible like this.
 You are telling me that I don’t care about the name of God, and I have to disagree with you.
 I care about the name of God.
 So does my church.
 So does the translation that I use.

 “But I hate to tell you but the name that you are using is not the actual name of God.
 I am all for the name of God being known among the nations.
 Let’s make his name known.
-But if that is truly the conviction of Jehovah’s Witnesses, then the whole organization is going to need to change the stationary.
+But if that is truly the conviction of Jehovah’s Witnesses, then the whole organization is going to need to change the stationery.